-Making a formal complaint doesn't stop the person from taking other action.
+Making a formal complaint does not stop the person from taking other action.
 This may include:

 - Seeking support from their local Member of Parliament. - Contacting the Tenants Advice and Advocacy Service or Community Legal Centre for information, advice and advocacy. - Making a complaint to the Federation of Housing Associations (FHA).
 FHA will address complaints against community housing providers who are signed up to the Code of Practice, when the person has tried to resolve the complaint through our internal complaints process and if the complaint relates to a breach of the Code of Practice. - Making a complaint to the Registrar of Community Housing.
 The Registrar investigates complaints about community housing providers that have been registered under the Housing Act.
-Complaints can be lodged about a community housing provider's performance against the Regulatory Code. - Making an application to the tenancy tribunal if they believe we haven't met our legal duties under their tenancy agreement.
+Complaints can be lodged about a community housing provider's performance against the Regulatory Code. - Making an application to the NSW Civil and Administrative Tribunal if they believe we have not met our legal duties under their tenancy agreement. - Making a complaint to the Community Housing Industry Association.
+CHIA NSW is the peak industry body for NSW community housing and represent 100 members who own, manage and maintain 50,000 homes for low-income NSW families.